aklabo/peta2/README.md

 # peta2

 - A simple interactive application with Node.js + express + ejs + Socket.IO.
-- Any kind of contribution will be welcomed by anyone in this organization.
+- Any kind of contribution by anyone in this organization are welcomed.

 #Getting Started